 - Have a consistent environment for participants.
 For test results to be consistent, it’s important that the test environment is consistent – try to ensure that all participants have the same amount of time to take the test in and have a similar environment.
 For example, if some participants are taking the test in a hurry in a public and noisy place and others are taking it at leisure in their office, this could impact reliability.

 - Ensure participants are familiar with the assessment user interface.
 If a participant is new to the user interface or the question types, then they may not show their true competence due to the unfamiliarity.
 It’s common to provide practice tests to participants to allow them to become familiar with the assessment user interface.
 This can also reduce test anxiety which also influences reliability.

 - If using human raters, train them well.
 If you are using human raters, for example in grading essays or in observational assessments that check practical skills, make sure to define your scoring rules very clearly and as objectively as possible.
 Train your observers/raters, review their performance, give practice sessions and provide exemplars.

 - Measure reliability.
 There are a number of ways of doing this, but the most common way is to calculate what is called “Cronbach’s Alpha” which measures internal consistency reliability (the higher it is, the better).
 It’s particularly useful if all questions on the assessment measure the same construct.

-I hope this blog post reminds you why reliability matters and gives some ideas on how to improve reliability.
-There is lots more information on how to improve reliability and write better assessments on the Questionmark website – check out our resources at www.questionmark.com/resources.
+We hope this article reminds you why reliability matters and gives some ideas on how to improve reliability.
+There is a lot more information on how to improve reliability and write better assessments on the Questionmark website – check out our resources at www.questionmark.com/resources.

 Interested in learning more about Questionmark?
-Request a demo today.
+Talk to us today!